Kansas Highways: Numbers 40-59

 The spur connecting US 50N and Little River first appeared on the 1933 State Highway Map.
 No numerical designation appeared on the map for this short spur; however, the 1940 Rice County Highway Map does show the road as designated K-46.

-K-46 was removed from the state highway system and turned over to Rice County on June 3, 2013.
+K-46 was removed from the state highway system and turned over to Rice County on June 3, 2013 for unknown consideration.

 K-47